Pedro Benoit: La Plata

 Governor Rocha commissioned Benoit to plan the new city, which became the renowned urbanist's most ambitious project.
 Named La Plata after its mention in José Hernández's epic Martín Fierro, the city was planned by Benoit in a regular pattern of diagonals and precisely-placed squares.

-Benoit chose to echo the design of Buenos Aires in his plan for La Plata, particularly in his use of diagonals, small squares, and architechtural styles.
-Some technical details, such as the cemetery being located at the far end of a road that begins at the Río de la Plata, have been noted as containing deep symbolism for life beginning in the water and ending in the east.
+Benoit chose to echo the design of Buenos Aires in his plan for La Plata, particularly in his use of diagonals, small squares, and architectural styles.
+Some technical details, such as the cemetery location at the far end of a road that begins at the Río de la Plata, have been noted as containing deep symbolism for life beginning in the water and ending in the east.

 Benoit, as technical director of the urbanist project, designed most of the early public buildings in La Plata, as well.
 His designs for the La Plata Observatory, Economy Ministry, Police Headquarters, Engineering Department and Governors' Offices were completed shortly after the city's November 19, 1882, christening.
 Giving the city its first house of worship, the Church of Saint Pontian, Benoit designed the Cathedral of La Plata with Ernesto Meyer (the architect of the German Renaissance revivalist City Hall) in 1884.
 The Neogothic cathedral, the second-largest of its kind in the world, was only completed in 1999.
 He also designed La Plata Cemetery (established 1886).
 The tireless urbanist was also commissioned to design master plans for Quilmes, San Pedro and Mercedes, all important cities in the Province of Buenos Aires.

 His master plan for the city earned Benoit two gold medals at the 1889 Paris Universal Exposition, where it was honored as the "City of the Future."
 Benoit was elected to the La Plata City Council the following year, during which he designed his city's great seal, and as Mayor in 1893.
 Keeping a busy schedule, he also accepted a post as the Director of the Provincial Mortgage Bank and as the first Dean of the School of Engineering in the newly created University of La Plata, in 1897.

 The strain proved too much for Benoit, however, who died suddenly that year, at age 61.
 He is buried in La Recoleta Cemetery.